BCFT One-point Functions of Coulomb Branch Operators: One-point functions from

+and this vanishes thanks to the maximization condition.
 Eq. (\ref{eq:1ptSUSYid}) allows us to compute the BCFT one-point functions on $HS^4$, and we added a subscript to stress that this is the result on the curved background.

 This is very close to our goal of obtaining the BCFT one-point functions in flat space, the only remaining task is to take care of the possible mixing induced by the curvature as we reviewed in Section \ref{SSec: chiral ring}.
 As we mentioned there, this can be done with the standard Gram-Schmidt procedure that is also used for correlation functions without a boundary.
 After subtracting the mixing, a Weyl transformation shows that the quantity we are left with is the coefficient

 of the one-point function in the flat-space BCFT.
 Here $y\geq 0$ is the distance from the boundary at $y = 0$, and $x^{i=1,2,3}$ are the coordinates parallel to the boundary.

 We can be more explicit in the special case of $w=2$.
 In this case the only possible mixing is between $A$ and the identity operator, and this can be undone simply by subtracting the one-point function of $A$ on $S^4$.
 Using (\ref{elambdatotau}) we obtain